 Peninsula Technology Assessment Group (PenTAG), University of Exeter Medical School, UK

-Keywords: qualitative synthesis; systematic review; meta-ethnography; metasynthesis; health policy
+Keywords: qualitative synthesis; systematic review; metaethnography; metasynthesis; health policy

 Abstract

 We continue the conversation initiated by Sally Thorne’s observations about ‘metasynthetic madness’.
 We note that the variety of labels used to describe qualitative syntheses often reflect authors’ disciplines and geographical locations.
 The purpose of systematic literature searching is to redress authors’ lack of citation of relevant earlier work and to reassure policy makers that qualitative syntheses are systematic and transparent.
 There is clearly a need to develop other methods of searching to supplement electronic searches.
 If searches produce large numbers of papers, sampling strategies may be needed to choose which papers to synthesise.
 The quality of any synthesis is dependent on the quality of the primary papers; both primary research and qualitative synthesis need to move beyond description and towards theory and explanation.
 Synthesisers need to pay attention to those papers which do not seem to fit their emerging analysis if they are to avoid stifling new ideas.